richardsheridan/trio-parallel/CHEATSHEET.rst

 To make a release
 -----------------

-* Update the version in ``trio_parallel/_version.py``

 * Run ``towncrier`` to collect your release notes.

-* Review your release notes.
+* Review your release notes and update version in the new history header.

 * Double-check it all works, docs build, etc.

 * Check everything in.

 * Make a release PR on GitHub.
-Checks should pass.
+Checks must pass.

+* Use GitHub release mechanism to tag the release commit: ``hub release create {version}``

 * Build your sdist and wheel: ``python -m build``

+* Check wheel and sdist, especially version in filenames.

 * Upload to PyPI: ``twine upload dist/*``

-* Use GitHub release mechanism to tag the release in git and upload sdist and wheel.

-* add "+dev" to version and commit to main.
+* Upload to GitHub: ``hub release edit -a dist/*.whl``